Introducing Wind Flowers

 Aged 11, she began studying at the Royal Ballet School in London.
 “It was perfume central.”
 She remembers.
 “We didn’t have our own room in the dormitories, only a shelf above your bed for your favourite things.
 My perfumes and body mists had pride of place on that shelf.
 Scent was the only way you could make a statement about who you were.”

-fragrance NOTES
+Fragrance NOTES

 Fresh, Floral & Amber